maitsarv/actix-simple-bp/README.md

 # Actix simple boilerplate

-An Actix server template.
+An Actix 3 server template.
-Originally based on [Actix 2.0 REST server](https://github.com/ddimaria/rust-actix-example), but has been refactored and is with extra features.
+Originally based on [Actix 2.0 REST server](https://github.com/ddimaria/rust-actix-example), but has been refactored, updated to Actix 3 and is with extra features.

 ## Motivation for project